knights-analytics/hugot/README.md

 Note: the cli is currently only built and tested on amd64-linux.

-With hugot you don't need python, pytorch, or even go to run huggingface transformers.
-Simply install the hugot cli (alpha):
+With Hugot you don't need python, pytorch, or even go to run Hugging Face transformers.
+Simply install the Hugot cli (alpha):

 ```
 curl https://raw.githubusercontent.com/knights-analytics/hugot/main/scripts/install-hugot-cli.sh | bash
 ```

-This will install the hugot binary at $HOME/.local/bin/hugot, and the corresponding onnxruntime.so library at $HOME/lib/hugot/onnxruntime.so.
+This will install the Hugot binary at $HOME/.local/bin/hugot, and the corresponding onnxruntime.so library at $HOME/lib/hugot/onnxruntime.so.
 The if $HOME/.local/bin is on your $PATH, you can do:

 ```